 New Dawn Counselling Centre

-On-line assessments and counselling sessions are still being provided by our team of counsellors.
-A limited number of face to face sessions are also available.
+On-line and face to face assessments and counselling sessions are still being provided by our team of counsellors.

 New Dawn Counselling Centre is a Community Interest Company (CIC) that provides accessible counselling to the whole community.